csvpath/csvpath/docs/functions/random.md

 If you call `shuffle()` twice in one csvpath you get two random numbers from the range and the range is exhausted in half the time.
 After the range is exhausted the return is None.

 `shuffle()` can take a name qualifier so that you can use multiple shuffles in one csvpath.
+When you use a name qualifier your shuffle does its random number bookkeeping using a variable with that name.

-It has a no-arguments form that uses the range 0 to last data-line number.
+`shuffle()` has a no-arguments form that uses the range 0 to last data-line number.

 ## Examples